awsdocs/amazon-omics-developer-guide/README.md

-# Announcement
+# NOTICE

-This repository will be archived and marked read-only next month (June 2023).
+This repository is archived, read-only, and no longer updated.
 For more information, read [the announcement on the AWS News Blog](https://aws.amazon.com/blogs/aws/retiring-the-aws-documentation-on-github/).

-You can find the corresponding content for this repo on [the AWS Documentation website](https://docs.aws.amazon.com/omics/latest/dev).
-If you'd like to continue contributing to the quality of AWS documentation, you can submit feedback and suggestions for improvement there.
+You can find up-to-date AWS technical documentation on the [AWS Documentation website](https://docs.aws.amazon.com/), where you can also submit feedback and suggestions for improvement.

-# Amazon Omics

-Store, transform, and analyze genomic and other biological data to generate health insights and advance scientific discoveries.

-## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License Summary

-The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
-See the LICENSE file.

-The sample code within this documentation is made available under the MIT-0 license.
-See the LICENSE-SAMPLECODE file.